vidarlo/wp-tournament-registration/readme.txt

 = How to escape characters in export formats? =

 The shortcode is rendered as HTML which means that there are some protected characters.
 Fi. if you need tabsops, provide them as HTML entities (`&#9;` in this case).
 A special issue is the `<`.
-The format method strips HTML tags (and some other things) in order to avoid injection of evil scripts, even as HTML entity. `LOWER_THAN` will be substituded by an `<`.
+The format method strips HTML tags (and some other things) in order to avoid injection of evil scripts, even as HTML entity. `LOWER_THAN` will be substituded by a `<`.

 = Where is the settings page? =